Scratchcat1/missiles/design.md

     If any object is damaged it damages the subcomponents to, if a warhead is damaged it may detonate, detonating warheads are made top level objects

-    updateKinetics is the inactive version of move, the caller of updateKinetics is in control.
+    setKinetics is the inactive version of move, the caller of setKinetics is in control.

 Angles:
     [pitch, yaw, roll]/[up/down, left/right, roll]